KILTprotocol/tx-wrapper/docs/example.md

 ## How to use `KILT tx-wrapper`

-The following tutorial interacts with the production KILT chain.
-We are using the KILT production chain (<https://github.com/KILTprotocol/mashnet-node/tree/master>).
+The following tutorial interacts with the production KILT chain (<https://github.com/KILTprotocol/mashnet-node/tree/master>).

 ### Starting